Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

 Anthony Davis Insights vs. the Grizzlies

-- This season, Anthony Davis has made 9.7 shots per game, which accounts for 15.4% of his team's total makes.

-- Davis' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.
+- The Lakers average the second-most possessions per game with 104.8.
+His opponents, the Grizzlies, have one of the fastest tempos, ranking sixth with 104.1 possessions per contest.

-- On defense, the Grizzlies have given up 113 points per game, which is 11th-best in the league.
+- The Grizzlies allow 113 points per contest, 11th-ranked in the league.

-- The Grizzlies are the 21st-ranked team in the league, allowing 44.4 rebounds per contest.
+- The Grizzlies allow 44.4 rebounds per contest, ranking 21st in the NBA.

-- Conceding 26.4 assists per contest, the Grizzlies are the 26th-ranked team in the league.

-- Allowing 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the league.
+- In terms of 3-pointers, the Grizzlies have allowed 13 makes per game, 25th in the league.

 Anthony Davis vs. the Grizzlies